hj6hki123/MaestroMiner/README.md

 # SSM Web GUI (Star Stone Miner Web GUI Version)

 This project is an extended branch based on the core architecture of [kvarenzn/ssm](https://github.com/kvarenzn/ssm).
-Given that the original author has stopped development (I think?), I've adapted its core architecture, using AI to quickly and easily introduce a GUI interface for greater ease of use.
-Since my HID is unusable, I've only tested the ADB functionality.
-There are still a few bugs to fix, but overall, the operation is smoother.
+~~Given that the original author has stopped development (I think?)~~ , once again express my gratitude to kvarenzn for the excellent work.
+I’ve basically just wrapped a simple GUI shell  around the original core architecture to make the gameplay experience even more convenient and user-friendly.

+**If you're looking for an easier way to play, give this version a try!**

 ![Interface Features](/imgs/page.png "page")
 ##  What's new